ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 >

 #### Q118.
 You have just developed a new Terraform configuration for two virtual machines with a cloud provider.
 You would like to create the infrastructure for the first time.

-- [ ] A. Which Terraform command should you run first?
+Which Terraform command should you run first?

-- [ ] B. terraform apply.
+- [ ] A. terraform apply.
-- [ ] C. terraform plan.
+- [ ] B. terraform plan.
-- [x] D. terraform show.
+- [x] C. terraform show.
-- [ ] E. terraform init.
+- [ ] D. terraform init.

 >